 Very serious cases of misbehaviour or consistent failure to meet College expectations will be passed to the Head.
-The College Exclusion Policy is available on the website and all parents and pupils should be aware of the more serious sanctions, including suspension and exclusion, that the Head can impose for serious breaches of this policy, including but not limited to criminal behaviour.
+The College Exclusion Policy is available on the website and all parents and pupils should be aware of the more serious sanctions, including Heads detention, College community service, suspension and exclusion, that the Head can impose for serious breaches of this policy, including but not limited to criminal behaviour.